Industry: Public Sector

 One mission.
 One team

-Responding to the critical need to deliver a nationally important scheme as quickly and as safely as possible, HMRC immediately established a “One Team” ethos and invited Capgemini to take on key architecture and delivery roles in the programme.
+Responding to the critical need to deliver a nationally important scheme as quickly and as safely as possible, HMRC immediately established a “One Team” ethos and invited Capgemini to take on key architecture and delivery roles in the program.
 Working jointly with the HMRC policy team and special advisors from Her Majesty’s Treasury, the goal was to design an end-to-end solution that met the government’s policy and was deliverable, secure, and operable.

-A single SEISS programme team with representation across all areas of the business, policy, and IT was charged by HMRC’s COVID-19 Response Programme with delivering a secure, fair, reliable, and customer-centric service.
-This team established three key design principles to guide the development of the programme and service: apply ruthless simplicity at all times, re-use platforms and services where possible, and decouple the service to ensure minimal dependencies and constraints.
+A single SEISS program team with representation across all areas of the business, policy, and IT was charged by HMRC’s COVID-19 Response Program with delivering a secure, fair, reliable, and customer-centric service.
+This team established three key design principles to guide the development of the program and service: apply ruthless simplicity at all times, re-use platforms and services where possible, and decouple the service to ensure minimal dependencies and constraints.
 The team followed an iterative lifecycle that included thorough user research, user testing, and a controlled private beta to deliver a service that would keep as many users as possible in the digital channel and avoid shifting additional load onto HMRC’s already busy contact teams.

-With everyone working remotely due to restrictions enforced by COVID-19, the team utilised daily programme boards, virtual meetings, and digital collaboration tools to ensure that critical decisions were made with universal support.
+With everyone working remotely due to restrictions enforced by COVID-19, the team utilized daily program boards, virtual meetings, and digital collaboration tools to ensure that critical decisions were made with universal support.
 This ensured best practice project management and Agile principles were applied throughout.
 In this way, key stakeholders were brought together on a regular basis, in spite of the unique circumstances, to walk through the next iteration of the solution and see the service developing during Show and Tell sessions.